nicholasjmorris1993/Machine-Learning-Process/README.md

 ## Model Tuning
 The most common way to tune a machine learning model is with a Grid Search.
 In a Grid Search, a variety of parameter combinations is generated for a single model.
 Then each parameterization is trained on 60% of the data.
 Then each parameterization is asked to predict on 20% of the data, which it did not see during training.
 Those predictions are used to score the performance on unseen data.
 The top-performing parameterizations are then retrained on 80% of the data (the original 60% and the 20% used for scoring performance).
 Finally, the final set of parameterizations are scored on the last 20% of the data, which they haven't seen at all.
 The best performer is the model for deployment, and gets retrained on all the data before deployment.

+## Deployment
+In deployment there are specification limits that the model must adhere to at all times.
+When the model consistently fails to meet the specs, then the model must be sent back to **Model Tuning** or **Data Processing**.
+The definition of consistently failing is based on Control Chart diagnostics which including drifting, a number of direct violations in a row, and fraction of time spent deviating near the limits.